Who We Are

 Websites and other online tools collect and use a variety of information about their visitors.
 Cookies (and similar) are small pieces of data sent from sites you visit to your browser (if permitted).
 Most sites have some form of cookie activity happening in the background.
 They are commonly used to help users navigate efficiently (e.g. saved settings, browser format, language preferences) and/or to provide site owners with information (e.g. traffic analytics for improvement).

-Importantly for our readers, cookies and other data tools are an integral part of how we keep this blog operating, maintain completely free reader access, and improve content/construct over time.
+Importantly for our readers, cookies and other data tools are an integral part of how we keep this blog operating, maintain free reader access, and improve both our content and construct over time.

 When you visit Green in Real Life, there are a number of ways in which cookies may be applied and/or data may be used.
 These may include: